 4. Use Encryption Tools for Mobile Security in the Workplace

 Encryption is another important part of security.
 With encryption, the data transmitted, received or stored is scrambled so it is impossible to read if intercepted by hackers.
 Most mobile devices offer encryption capabilities, but you have to enable them and use them correctly to protect your information.
 If your device does not have built-in encryption features, you can purchase and install third-party encryption tools.
 You need to encrypt the memory card or any data stored on the device.
 Organizations should mandate that all employees use device encryption.

 Mobile devices are also susceptible to viruses, spyware, malware, Trojans, worms, and other malicious content that can infect your device or gain access to the company network.
 Most mobile devices do not have security software pre-installed.
 In these cases, consider buying and installing commercial software designed to protect mobile devices from attacks.

-Mobile devices in the workplace are now part of business culture.
+Mobile security in the workplace is now part of business culture.
 To learn more about information security in the workplace, Global Learning Systems has a great security awareness training course.
 The best thing organizations can do now is to take security threats seriously by implementing policies that strengthen mobile device security.